 Since the pods are typically ready for harvest all at once, they are excellent for canning – but also great for cooking up delicious veggie-centric dishes in the kitchen.

-Upright plants grow to 15-20 inches tall and have a 10-inch spread, making them well suited for growing in containers as well as in garden beds.
+Upright plants grow to 15 to 20 inches tall and have a 10-inch spread, making them well suited for growing in containers as well as in garden beds.

-This cultivar is resistant to bean common mosaic virus (BCMV), and matures in 50-70 days.
+This cultivar is resistant to bean common mosaic virus (BCMV), and matures in 50 to 70 days.

 ‘Contender’ is a heavy producer that does well in areas with short summers, producing just as well in cool weather as in hot weather.

-This open-pollinated heirloom produces green pods that are 5-6 inches long, round to oval shaped, and stringless, with a strong, distinctive flavor.
+This open-pollinated heirloom produces green pods that are five to six inches long, round to oval shaped, and stringless, with a strong, distinctive flavor.

-Heat-resistant plants grow to 18-30 inches tall and wide, and like ‘Blue Lake 274’, they are resistant to mosaic virus.
+Heat-resistant plants grow to 18 to 30 inches tall and wide, and like ‘Blue Lake 274’, they are resistant to mosaic virus.

 You’ll have a crop ready to harvest in just 55 days.